MSFT-Cantro/project-ledger-docs/Completed/SPEC_tax-configuration.md

 # Tax Configuration Implementation Status

-## Overview
+## ✅ IMPLEMENTATION COMPLETED: September 25, 2024

-This document outlines the implementation plan for a comprehensive tax system that allows automatic tax calculation based on Country and State/Province selection for quotes and invoices in Project Ledger.
+This document outlined the implementation plan for a comprehensive tax system that allows automatic tax calculation based on Country and State/Province selection for quotes and invoices in Project Ledger.

+**🎉 PROJECT STATUS: FULLY COMPLETE AND PRODUCTION READY**

+All planned phases have been successfully implemented, tested, and deployed.
+The tax system is now fully operational and integrated into the Project Ledger application.

 ## ✅ IMPLEMENTATION STATUS - FULLY COMPLETED